 Education of staff and inmate population (to include ADA) regarding the Coronavirus (COVID-19) through the Office of the Governor, CDC, Department of Public Health.
 Information includes but is not limited to symptoms of COVID-19, prevention of COVID-19 hand-washing and sanitation protocols related to the virus.

-Evaluated partner agency response to determine impact to GDC: Sheriffs, Department of Community Supervision, Judicial Branch, Board of Pardons and Paroles.
+Evaluated partner agency response to determine impact to GDC: Sheriffs, Dept of Community Supervision, Judicial Branch, Board of Pardons and Paroles.

 Phase Two - Preparedness and Preventative Measures: